Ephedraceae

 1993) showed E. aspera to reach its northernmost distribution

-along the U.S./Mexico boundary—from California to southwestern Texas;
+along the US/Mexico boundary—from California to southwestern Texas;

 hence, the common name boundary ephedra.
 Griffin (JM1 1993) indicated a